Last updated March 2026

 LAMRT Casualty Care Training - the Remote Rescue Medical Technician (RRMT)

 All team members will be involved in casualty care training as part of their general team training.
 MREW require that certain clinical interventions can only be undertaken after passing the ‘Remote Rescue Medical Technician’ certification, which needs to be renewed every 3yrs.
-We call these team members ‘Cas Carers’.
+We call these team members ‘Cas Carers’ or RRMTs.
 The approach to training for the certificate will differ for first-timers and for those re-certifying.

 Preparation for re-certification as a Remote Rescue Medical Technician

-· Begin formal logbook sign-offs in January for the end-of-year exam
+· Formal logbook sign-offs once you are confident with a skill, starting in January for the end-of-year exam

 · Complete logbook sign-offs and BLS sign-off by July